godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Buildings are essential to the function of a Company; they come in two types: Core and Auxiliary.
 #### Core Buildings
 Core buildings are constructed by default; each Company begins play with them.
 If a Company does not have a Building's required Job, that Building *does not* function.

+Each Building also produces an Asset trait by consuming a Resource trait.
+This is called *production.* The trait is given, and the trait in (parentheses) is the Resource trait required to produce it.
 ##### Entertainments Theater
 The Entertainments Theater is a place where the Company comes together not as a team, but as a community.

+Some Companies have a rich stage performance culture, while others use their Entertainments Theater as a place of brutal gladiatorial combat, sometimes even pitting warriors against captive Behemoths.

+Regardless of how your Company does it, the Theater is a place to be.
-Some **Asset Production:**
+**Asset Production:** Loyalty (Morale).
 ###### Entertainment Projects
 **Name**
 ***Tier:***; ***Cost:***; ***Time:***;
 *Requirements:*
 #####  Garrison Barracks

-**Asset Production:**
+**Asset Production:** Means (Morale)
 ###### Training Projects
 ##### Research Center
 **Asset Production:**